-Vincenzo said that although there were many people he wanted to thanks he wanted to give a special mention to Spire Roding Hospital Matron, Patricia Turner who supported him as he prepared his project.
+Vincenzo explained that although there were many people he wanted to thank, he wanted to give a special mention to Spire London East Hospital Matron, Patricia Turner who supported him as he prepared his project.

-Spire Roding Hospital Director Adrian Brady said: “We are all very proud of what Vincenzo has achieved.
+Spire London East Hospital Director Adrian Brady said: “We are all very proud of what Vincenzo has achieved.
 He is a very valuable member of our team and we are all sure he will make the very best of this fantastic opportunity to broaden his nursing knowledge.”